Saturday, October 12, 2024

 And when Paul had gone up and had broken bread and eaten, he conversed with them a long while, until daybreak, and so departed.

 So Paul talks even longer and then he departs in the morning at the next daybreak after that evening as the text states also in v.
 7. But also notice that they break the bread of the communion after midnight in the early hours of the morning before daybreak, which means that the day Paul departs on, the morning he leaves and travels because it's no longer "Sunday meeting time" is Sunday morning.
-If one does not take it this way but suggests that the evening in which they are meeting is on our Sunday evening (which in the Jewish configuration would end at 6pm, they service would actually have been held on Monday, the second day of the week (and this would be true in any configuration because he doesn't break bread with them until after midnight).
+If one does not take it this way but suggests that the evening in which they are meeting is on our Sunday evening (which in the Jewish configuration would end at 6pm, the service would actually have been held on Monday, the second day of the week (and this would be true in any configuration because he doesn't break bread with them until after midnight).
+Hence, communion would have been given on Monday.

 This isn't consistent with the text that says he gathered with them on the first day of the week to break bread.
 This means that they are meeting on Saturday night, which is their early Sunday, not Sunday morning.

-If one is to see the description as prescriptive and follow a regulative principle then most of these Christians have never actually attended a Sunday assembly in their lives unless they showed up to some Saturday night service.
+If one is to see the description as prescriptive and follow a regulative principle then most modern Christians have never actually attended a Sunday assembly in their lives unless they showed up to some Saturday night service.

 However, this is not prescriptive because any time can be redeemed and made holy to the Lord whenever the elders call the assembly, so one can meet on Sunday morning, i.e., our Sunday morning, or Sunday evening, or Saturday evening, or Tuesday evening, or Thursday morning or afternoon, etc. because Christians are not under the old covenant which restricts the times that can be made holy.
 They are under the new covenant which redeems the entirety of time, food, amoral customs, etc. Only under this understanding can one continue to meet on our Sunday mornings without violating any prescriptions in the New Testament.